kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. It is structurally similar to the acetylcholine molecule
 	D. Prolonged action can be due to the presence of too much plasma cholinesterase - F
 	E. It has a half-life of 10 minutes, making it short-acting - F

-#### Answer: C. It is structurally similar to the acetylcholine molecule - ?
+#### Answer: C. It is structurally similar to the acetylcholine molecule - TRUE
+- Suxamethonium is a short-acting, depolarising muscle relaxant useful in anaesthesia for performing intubation in the induction phase
+- Structurally similar to the ACh molecule (double-ACh structure)
+- Has a very short half-life of a few minutes
+	- Complete metabolism by plasma cholinesterase in 5–10 minutes

 ### Q98
 The following _brachial plexus injuries_ would all give rise to the accompanying deficits, EXCEPT: